FOSS4GAcademy/GST104FOSS4GLabs/Module 5 Lab/QGIS 2.8 and Inkscape 0.91/Module 5 Lab.md

 ### Task 5 Challenge: Add Refugee Camps to Map (optional)

 The United States Department of State Humanitarian Information Unit provides GIS data of Syria Refugee Camps in Turkey, Iraq, and Jordan.
-The March 12th, 2014 data set is provided to you in C:\GST 104\Lab 5.
+The March 12th, 2014 data set is provided to you in Lab 5 Data folder.
 Using QGIS and the Refugee Camp data, create a new layer for the map created in this lab, and add it to the map, along with an associated legend and modified metadata statement.
 The new layer should show the locations of all camps, and the camps should have different symbology based on the designation in the ‘DESIGNATION’ field of the data.

 The data was downloaded from <https://hiu.state.gov/data/data.aspx>